-|Size:||Sleeps up to 4, 2 bedrooms|
+|Size||Sleeps up to 4, 2 bedrooms|

 |Family friendly||Suitable for children over 5|

 |Notes||No pets allowed, No smoking at this property|

-|Luxuries:||Log fire, DVD player|
+|Luxuries||Log fire, DVD player|

-|General:||Central heating, TV, CD player|
+|General||Central heating, TV, CD player|

-|Standard:||Kettle, Toaster, Iron, Hair dryer|
+|Standard||Kettle, Toaster, Iron, Hair dryer|

-|Utilities:||Clothes dryer, Cooker, Microwave, Fridge, Freezer, Washing machine|
+|Utilities||Clothes dryer, Cooker, Microwave, Fridge, Freezer, Washing machine|

-|Furniture:||Single beds (2), Double beds (1), Dining seating for 4, Lounge seating for 4|
+|Furniture||Single beds (2), Double beds (1), Dining seats for 4, Lounge seats for 4|

 |Outdoors||Balcony or terrace, Private garden, BBQ|

 The Cottage/Townhouse is a typical '2 up 2 down' terraced property.
 The galley kitchen is very well equipped if eating in.
 There is a sheltered covered drying area for walking gear or wetsuits.
 The main bedroom has a Queen sized double bed.
 All rooms have plenty of day light.
 The Living room stereo is equipped with an iPod Dock so that you can enjoy your music collection.